erhlee-bird/pony-gun/README.md

 pony-gun
 ===
-Implementation of a gun.js in Pony-lang.
+Implementation of a gun.js server in Pony-lang.

 Getting Started
 ===